|

 the many threats are illegal logging (both adjacent to and within

-are driven by rural poverty ...
+are of course driven by rural poverty ...

 Illegal